 Nothing is wasted from the sustainable catch and the fish’s sustainable origin and use in Bong Vutha’s kitchen is as important to its owner as its freshness.
 Even a good number of the restaurant’s vegetables are grown from salmon farming by-product in greenhouses.

 “Because of the Sashimi craze many Cambodian people think that salmon is Japanese,” Vutha says.
-“People think that salmon must be eaten in the Japanese style and can only be eaten as sashimi, or as some Barang-style stake.
+“People think that salmon must be eaten in the Japanese style and can only be eaten as sashimi, or as some Barang-style steak.
 But we try to make salmon dishes in a Khmer style.”

 “We have Salmon Amok, our traditional or national Khmer recipe, and a Khmer-style soup, and we use the salmon head to make fish head soup or stew – it is real Cambodian food.“